-- 1. The LCR requirement aims to ensure that an ADI maintains an adequate level of unencumbered, high-quality liquid assets (HQLA) that can be converted into cash to meet its liquidity needs for a 30 calendar day time period under a severe liquidity stress scenario. - 2.
-The LCR has two components: - (a) the value of the stock of high-quality liquid assets in stressed conditions; and - (b) total net cash outflows, calculated according to the scenario parameters outlined below. - 3.
+- 1. The LCR requirement aims to ensure that an ADI maintains an adequate level of unencumbered, high-quality liquid assets that can be converted into cash to meet its liquidity needs for a 30 calendar day time period under a severe liquidity stress scenario. - 2.
+The LCR has two components: - (a) the value of the stock of high-quality liquid assets; and - (b) total net cash outflows, calculated according to the scenario parameters outlined below. - 3.
 The LCR requirement is:

-Stock of high-quality liquid assets $\geq 100$ per cent Total net cash outflows over the next 30 calendar days -
+Stock of high-quality liquid assets ≥ 100 per cent Total net cash outflows over the next 30 calendar days •